 Specific critical care nurse duties and responsibilities can include:

 Critical care nurses may also care for pre- and post-operative patients.
 In addition, some serve as case managers and policy makers, while others perform administrative duties.

 Critical care nurses must first be registered nurses (RNs) with experience in general patient care.
 Because of the complexity of patient care involved in this specialty, many employers hiring critical care nurses can show preference to applicants with Bachelor of Science in Nursing (BSN) degrees.
 Some nurse education programs offer courses in critical care, but many practitioners learn through field training in a hospital setting.

 Many critical care nurses choose to earn the Certified Critical Care Nurse (CCRN) designation offered through the American Association of Critical-Care Nurses (AACN).

 Critical care nurses must be proficient in a wide variety of high-level nursing skills.
 They need to be experts in evaluating intensive care patients, administering care, recognizing complications and coordinating with other members of the critical care team.
 Successful critical care nurses also excel at interpersonal communication, leadership, strategic planning, critical thinking and decision-making.

-Because salary potential may vary depending on location, education and experience, prospective students are encouraged to conduct independent research to determine actual earning potential.
+Because salary potential and career opportunities may vary depending on location, employer, education, experience and other factors, prospective students are encouraged to conduct independent research to determine actual earning potential.